2dogsandanerd/RAG_enterprise_core/README.md

 ### Built Under Constraints, Designed for Production

-This system was developed by a solo engineer over two years in a camper with limited hardware (consumer GPU, laptop).
+This system was developed by a solo engineer over two years in a camper with limited hardware

 Every architectural decision prioritizes:

 - **Resource Efficiency** – Local LLM inference (Ollama), no mandatory cloud API dependency